whitneyburton/portfolios/students/1610-back/michael-schutte/michael_mod_two_portfolio.markdown

 This module I had the pleasure of teaming up with Schutte in Pahlka Posse.
 He was a great addition to our group.
 One of the things I appreciate most about him, is his enthusiasm for solving problems.
 Early in our project, when working with a foreign tool, he put together a solution and offered it up before many of the rest of us had even had time to devote to figuring it out.
 He continued to be a devoted part of our team contributing great ideas and feedback along the way.

+From Nick Erhardt:

+Mike: I wanted say I'm glad we've ended up in the same cohort at Turing.
+While you are remarkably hard-working, have a passion for coding, and bring a fresh curiosity to whatever you do, I'd like to highlight something else entirely.

+Turing presents a number of challenges to its students - only some of them are coding related.
+Many are social, or even deeply personal.
+When a ticklish subject has come up, you exhibit a vulnerability when communicating that is both genuine and disarming.
+In these moments of vulnerable strength you often ask the question or make the statement that was on my mind but I didn't know how to put into words.
+I respect your measured approach and level head.

 ## E: Community Participation

 How did you actively contribute to the Turing community?